Single-shot holographic compression from the area law

 \emph{From entropy to energy. } We have shown that by taking $M=d^{\lceil S(A)/\varepsilon\rceil}$, the state vector $\ket{\psi_M}$ approximates $\ket{\psi}$ to accuracy $\varepsilon>0$.
 This automatically implies that they have similar energy \emph{density}, since

-and $\norm{H}$ scales extensively for any local Hamiltonian.
-Nevertheless, the total energy difference might still diverge linearly with $N$.
-We now show a stronger result: The total energy in $\ket{\psi}$ and $\ket{\psi_M}$ differ by a constant (if $A$ is held fixed) and therefore the energy densities of $\ket{\psi}$ and $\ket{\psi_M}$ differ by an amount of order $1/N$.
-The proof of the following Theorem is provided in the supplemental material. \begin{theorem}[Energetic area law] Let $\ket{\psi_M}$ be defined as before with $M\geq d^{\lceil S(A)/\varepsilon\rceil}$.
-If $H$ is a uniformly bounded, local Hamiltonian with ground state vector $\ket{\psi}$, there exists a constant $h$ such that
+where $\norm{H}$ denotes the operator norm of $H$, which scales extensively for local, bounded Hamiltonians.
+Nevertheless, the total energy difference might still diverge linearly with the system size $|\Lambda|$.
+We now show a stronger result: The total energy in $\ket{\psi}$ and $\ket{\psi_M}$ differ by a constant (if $A$ is held fixed) and therefore the energy densities of $\ket{\psi}$ and $\ket{\psi_M}$ differ by an amount of order $1/|\Lambda|$.
+The proof of the following Theorem is provided in Appendix~\ref{app:energy}.